pgalko/BambooAI/README.md

 search_tool: bool - If True, the Planner agent will use a "google search: https://serper.dev/" if the required information is not available or satisfactory.

 vector_db: bool - If True, each answer will first be ranked from 1 to 10.
-If the rank surpasses a certain threshold (8), the corresponding question (vectorised), answer, code, and rank (metadata) are all stored in the Pinecone database.
+If the rank surpasses a certain threshold (8), the corresponding question (vectorised), plan, code, and rank (metadata) are all stored in the Pinecone database.
 Each time a new question is asked, these records will be searched.
 If the similarity score is above 0.9, they will be offered as examples and included in the prompt (in a one-shot learning scenario)

 exploratory: bool - If set to True, the LLM will evaluate the user's question and select an "Expert" that is best suited to address the question (experts: Internet Search Specialist, Data Analisys Theoretician, Data Analyst).
 For instance, if the task involves code generation/execution, it will generate a task list detailing the steps, which will subsequently be sent to the LLM as a prompt for the next action.
 This method is particularly effective for vague user prompts, but it might not perform as efficiently with more specific prompts.
 The default setting is True.